griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/09_formatting_chat_output.md

 ## Next Steps

-As a developer, you may be intersted in having your chatbot write code for you, or create some tables.
+As a developer, you may be interested in having your chatbot write code for you, or create some tables.
 In the next section: [Markdown Madness](10_markdown_madness.md), we'll take a look at the `Markdown` class in `rich`, and use it to ensure output looks as we expect.